 4. I come from the United Kingdom and would like to study in Germany.
-Do I need a residence permit for entry and residence?
+Do I need a residence title for entry and residence?

-For a stay in Germany for the purpose of studying, newly arrived British citizens need a corresponding residence permit from 1 January 2021 onwards.
+For a stay in Germany for the purpose of studying, newly arrived British citizens need a corresponding residence title from 1 January 2021 onwards.
 However, a visa-free entry is possible.
 If all requirements are met, the necessary residence permit can be applied for immediately after entering Germany at the local Foreigners' Authority.

 Further information on the preparation of third-country nationals (citizens of a non-EEA country) for a stay in Germany for the purpose of studying can be found in the Studying section.

 5. I am not a citizen of an EEA state or the United Kingdom and I am married to or partnered with a British person.
 What rules apply if we want to move to Germany as a family?

-If you want to move to Germany together as a family, you generally need a residence permit.
+If you want to move to Germany together as a family, you generally need a residence title.
 However, visa-free entry is possible for citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, and the United States of America and for citizens of the United Kingdom of Great Britain and Northern Ireland.
-These citizens must apply for a residence permit at the local Foreigners' Authority within 90 days of entry.
+These citizens must apply for a residence title at the local Foreigners' Authority within 90 days of entry.
 However, they may also apply for a national visa at the competent German mission abroad prior to entry, particularly in order to be allowed to take up employment immediately after entry.

 Further information on spousal and child reunification can be found in the Family Reunification section.